 Download the form and fill in all the necessary information.

-Visit the Sarathi website
+Visit the Sarathi website.

-Download the driving licence application form.
+Download the driving license application form.

 Fill up the form after carefully reading the instructions provided on the screen and click on ‘Submit.’